kyma-project/opentelemetry-collector-components/receiver/kymastatsreceiver/README.md

 - `auth_type` (default = `serviceAccount`): Specifies the authentication method for accessing the Kubernetes API server.
    Options include `none` (no authentication), `serviceAccount` (uses the default service account token assigned to the Pod), or `kubeConfig` (uses credentials from `~/.kube/config`).
 - `resources`: A list of API group-version-resources of Kyma resources.
-For each group-version-resource.
+Status metrics are generated for each group-version-resource.

 The following settings are optional: